 Limited Liability Protection in LLP

-Limited liability protection for the firm and partners is one of the major draws for many Entrepreneurs opting to register a LLP instead of a regular partnership firm.
-In this article, we review the extent and limitation of liability of limited liability partnership (LLP) and partners in a LLP.
+Limited liability protection for the firm and partners is one of the major draws for many Entrepreneurs opting to register an LLP instead of a regular partnership firm.
+In this article, we review the extent and limitation of liability of limited liability partnership (LLP) and partners in an LLP.

 Limited Liability Protection Explained

-In a entity that provides “limited liability”, the business owners are not personally responsible for business debts, liabilities and obligations.
+In an entity that provides “limited liability”, the business owners are not personally responsible for business debts, liabilities and obligations.
 Therefore, if the business is sued, then only the assets owned by the business are at risk.
 The personal assets of the promoters like houses, cars, personal savings, etc., cannot be attached or taken.
-Running a business and limited liability provides legally limits the liability of Entrepreneurs in a business thereby promoting risk taking and Entrepreneurship.
+Running a business and limited liability provides legally limits the liability of Entrepreneurs in business thereby promoting risk-taking and Entrepreneurship.

 In India, Proprietorships and Partnership Firms do not offer limited liability protection to promoters.
 Entities like Limited Liability Partnership, Private Limited Company, One Person Company and Limited Company offer limited liability protection.